 Car Cozy 2 - 12V Heated Travel Blanket

-This electric blanket plugs into your vehicle’s cigarette lighter and is big enough for two people to use.
+The Car Cozy 2 electric blanket plugs into your vehicle’s cigarette lighter outlet and is big enough for two people to use.
 While this is a super low-maintenance and low-power option for road travelers, it’s probably only ideal for those in really small overlanding rigs.
-Because if you’re in an RV or campervan, chances are your bed will be in the back and the electric blanket’s cord won’t reach to the front where the cigarette lighter plug is located.
+Because if you’re in an RV or campervan, chances are your bed will be in the back and the electric blanket’s cord won’t reach to the front of the rig where the cigarette lighter plug is located (on the dashboard).

 Caframo True North Heater

-This is a corded electric heater that packs a punch, with a slightly higher price tag (~$128) than the electric blanket.
+The Caframo True North corded electric heater packs a punch, with a slightly higher price tag (~$128) than the electric blanket.
 It has a built-in adjustable thermostat with anti-freeze setting that will automatically come on at 38F degrees.
 The Caframo True North heater uses forced air method to help disperse the heat (think of a fan blowing the warm air away from the unit).
 Unlike the Mr. Buddy heater, the warmth doesn’t just stay by the unit.